 There are many other personal and financial deductions available as well.

-- state income or sales taxes.
+- State and local tax: The IRS allows taxpayers to deduct either state income or sales taxes.
 Usually, state income taxes are the larger of the two, but in states with no income tax, the savings the sales tax option provides can be substantial.
 You can also deduct local taxes, such as real estate and property taxes.
 (Item)